 Reaching Bucaramanga is just the beginning of their march to major Colombian cities, Medellin, Cali, Bogota, or even to other countries like Ecuador, Peru and Chile.

 Help for Venezuelan Refugees

 There ARE people here helping, though!
-After hours of Facebook forum digging, I found this map of current refugee shelters along from the border, Cucuta, to the next big city, Bucaramanga:
+This map shows the refugee shelters along from the border, Cucuta, to the next big city, Bucaramanga (before covid) :

 We were able to find almost all of the shelters on this map, and have met some true refugee heroes – people who have quit their jobs to make 200-300 meals a day, people who have opened their own homes for refugees to sleep in, people who are watching for the most vulnerable walkers and buying them bus tickets over the pass.

 Most of the shelters are run by a church or a small foundation.
 There is only one large NGO present – Samaritan’s Purse – and they run the two largest shelters.